JacobS1996/recipe-organizer/README.md

 The project should open all relevant files automatically, but if it does not, all the relevant files should be opened automatically by double-clicking on the solution file(.sln).

-<h2>Setting Up the Database</h2>
+<h2>Creating the Database</h2>

-Once you have opened the project in Visual Studio, the database can be created by right-clicking on the "RecipeOrganizerDatabase" project file and selecting properties.
-Ensure that the target platform is set to "Visual Studio 2019" as "Visual Studio 2022" will result in a bug.
-Right click on the same project file and select publish.
-From there, you can publish the database to your relational database management system of choice.
+This repo contains a database project named "RecipeOrganizerDatabase."
+It can be used to quickly create the database needed to build the program.
+You can publish the database to your sql database management system of choice by right clicking on the "RecipeOrganizerDatabase" project and selecting publish.
+To the right of the "target database connection" option, select "edit."
+There will be a tab named "browse" which will allow you to publish the database to your database management system of choice.
+If you only wish to test the database, a quick and convenient option is to use the MSSQLocalDB built into Visual Studio.
+In the "browse" tab mentioned previously, select local>MSSQLocalDB and fill out the information as desired.
+Finally, name your database and click "publish."
+One important issue to note is that there is a bug that prevents publishing the database when the target platform is set to "SQL Server 2022 or Azure SQL Database Managed Instance."
+To fix this issue, right click on the "MockQuizDatabase" project and select properties.
+Under properties, change the target platform to "SQL Server 2019."
+The database should not publish without issues.

+If the database was published to MSSQLocalDB, it can be accessed using the SQL Server Object Explorer built into Visual Studio.
+Select View>SQL Server Object Explorer.
+In the object explorer, select Server>(localdb)MSSQLocalDB>Databases, and the database should be there.

+<h2>Connecting the Database to the Application</h2>

 <h2>Wiring Up Dependancies</h2>